-&lt;sup>12 A/64/209.
+&lt;sup>13 A/65/263.

-&lt;sup>13 Resolution 60/288.
+&lt;sup>14 Resolution 60/288.

-the commitment of the international community to promote a culture of peace, justice and human development, ethnic, national and religious tolerance, and respect for all religions, religious values, beliefs or cultures and prevent the defamation of religions;
+national and religious tolerance and respect for all religions, religious values, beliefs or cultures and prevent the vilification of religions;

-9. Deplores the use of the print, audio-visual and electronic media, including the Internet, and any other means to incite acts of violence, xenophobia or related intolerance and discrimination against any religion, as well as targeting of religious symbols;
+9. Deplores the use of the print, audio-visual and electronic media, including the Internet, and any other means to incite acts of violence, xenophobia or related intolerance and discrimination against any religion, as well as the targeting and desecration of holy books, holy sites, places of worship and religious symbols of all religions;